-- 1. Pack Roster completely filled out, accurate, and in alphabetical order, ready to turn in.
+- \\1.
+Pack Roster filled out, accurate, and in alphabetical order, readyto turn in.
 A typed form is preferable. - Verify all Cubs are registered with the BSA. - Unregistered youth may not spend the night in camp.
 Blank Youth Registration forms will be available. - 2.
-Health Records Every Cub must have a BSA Annual Health and Medical Record" signed by a parent.
+Health Forms Every Cub must have a BSA Annual Health and Medical Form" signed by a parent.
 Adult leaders may sign their own records.
-The current form and the BSA policy on its use can be found on the council's website - 3.
-Central Registry Checks If you are attending camp only as a parent you are not required to have passed the Michigan Child Registry Check.
-However, if you are attending camp as a pack leader, all leaders over 21 must have passed the Michigan Child Registry Check. - If a leader has previously submitted a Clearance Verification letter we will maintain a record of each leader's clearance on file.
-Please bring a copy for reassurance purposes. - Please have each new leader bring the Clearance Verification Letter to check-in. - Clearance Verification Request Forms are located on the council website at: http://michiganscouting.org/wp-content/uploads/2015/07/Central-Registry- Clearance-Request-Instructions-2016.pdf.
+The current form and the BSA policy on its use can be found on the council's website. - An Annual Health and Medical Record (AHMR) is valid through the end of the 12th month from the date it was administered by your medical provider.
+For example, a physical administered March 3, 2014, would be valid until March 31, 2015.
+The AHMR in use before March 1, 2014, will be valid only until April 1, 2015, and only if it was completed before April 1, 2014. - \3.
+Central Registry Checks If you are attending camp you must pass the Michigan Child Registry Check. - If a leader has previously submitted a Clearance Verification letter we will maintain a record of each leader's clearance on file.
+Please bring a copy for reassurance purposes. - Please have each new leader bring the Clearance Verification Letter to check-in. - Clearance Verification Request Forms are located on the council website at: http://michiganscouting.org/wp-content/uploads/2015/07/Central-Registry- Clearance-Request-Instructions-2016-v3.pdf.
 The check takes 1 to 2 weeks. - If leader has not submitted a request for clearance verification, we will have the necessary forms at check-in.
 We will need to make a copy of a photo ID to accompany the request.
 That leader will have to be accompanied by a leader who was verified for the duration of the camp.